AnazThaj/100-days-of-code/r1-log.md

 ### R1D56: July 27

+**Today's Progress**: found out when you modify an array while looping it with forEach or OF, the index doesn't get reset.
+2 HOURS!!
+Worth it tbh.

+**Thoughts**: "Time and tide wait for none" -Proverb

+### R1D57: July 28

 **Today's Progress**: I had to slow down a bit today since I could sense the burnout in the horizon.
 Anyway, javascript.info and eloquentjavascript.net have some killer practice problems though.

 **Thoughts**: "Take a rest if you must, but don't you dare giving up" -Anonymous